Blog Profiles: Animal Crossing Blogs

 Amy has been active, at some point or another, in every iteration of Animal Crossing to date.
 Her blog dates all the way back to 2011 and she has kept up with posting about every iteration of the game she appears in.
 Amy’s blog is arranged by game and visiting her GameCube section gave me a nostalgia rush.

-Her most recent town is called Citàlune and her most recent blog post about her town shows she’s still getting started.
+Her latest town is named Citàlune.
+The latest blog post about her town explains that she’s still getting started.
 I’m excited to see what she’s done with the place in her next post!

 Follow @aforestlife on Twitter.